 Get empowered with knowledge that 99% of people do not know (road safety to save your life)!

 Newy Council’s 2030 Vision :”Walking, cycling and public transport will be viable options for the majority of our trips.”
 So most less than 5km) to be walked or pushbiked (covered cargo electric assist bikes are useful and all other excuses of not cycling are solvable) and not by car by 2030.
 Higher main road speeds, more public transport and building a CycleSafe Network will reduce congestion Win Win Win for all!
-And human rights to cycle safely (UN’s UDHR Articles 3,5,13,25,26,27,29).
+And human rights to walk and cycle safely (UN’s UDHR Articles 3,5,13,25,26,27,29).
 Bust the transport myths that 99% of people are confused about: cyclingfallacies.com/en/

 We help make pushbiking for transport a happier, faster and realistic choice for all now (ask us anything!)

 Pushbikes help solve most of our community problems: Discover the bigger picture, life transforming journey, below

 You will not get what you want, or get a transition to a better world if you do not use your democratic right to speak up with what you want.
 Individual actions are great ethically, but we need to have a whole community, and to transition the system to a better world for all.
 Here is a great start (You will thank us for reading this page:)